ferret99gt/GradioMVL/README.md

 ## Setup

- - Install Python 3.10.x and make use it is added to PATH.
+ - Install Python 3.10.x and make sure it is added to PATH.
  - Clone this repo.
  - Get the MVL models.
 Retrieve a copy of the MVML 1.4 download or install the normal MVL to get it.
 Navigate to "resources\app\dist\metavoice\ai" and copy the entire studio_models folder to your new repo.
    - You should have "GradioMVL\studio_models" with the two .pt files, and "GradioMVL\studio_models\targets" with the .npy files.